prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 This should be considered the default case henceforth.
 In this demo, the blue car is trying to follow the blue arrows and the green car is trying to follow the green arrows.
 The green car is supposed to stop a small distance after crossing the intersection of the two paths whereas the blue car is supposed to move towards the top after the intersection of the two paths.
 The two paths coincide to force the navigation system to display its capabilities. **Note that you may observe slightly different behaviour when you launch this on your system, the provided gif is only for reference.**

-**Note:** In order to rerun this example you must relaunch the nhttc_demo.launch
+**Note:** In order to rerun this example you must close all the process we started here and follow the steps from the beginning of this section.

 ## Using the wrapper for your own intents and purposes:
-The system takes a set of waypoints rather than single points.
+The system takes a set of waypoints rather than a single goal point.
 The message to publish for this is:

 {{<highlight bash>}} /car_name/waypoints
 {{</highlight>}}
 of type: [geometry_msgs/PoseArray](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseArray.htmll).
 Note that "car_name" refers to the name of the car, such as car1, car2, and so on.

 The z axis coordinate represents the time difference between 2 waypoints.
 Note that a z axis value of 0.001 equals a time difference of 1 unit.
 This is done so that the waypoints don't look like they're floating off the ground when visualized in rviz.
 The unit of time is equal to the time it takes for the car to cover the distance between two waypoints in a straight line at the rated speed.
-The reason for this is to allow the system's speed to be scaled up or down without changing the global plan timing itself.
+The reason for this is to allow the system's speed to be scaled up or down without changing the global plan's timing itself.

 To adjust the number of cars used, their colors and so on, you can modify the launch file (or create your own launch file using the ones provided as a template).
 For instance, if you wish to add another car, simply add these lines to the launch file:
 {{<highlight xml>}}